mouradof/mouradof/README.md

 *Full Stack Web Developer*
 - Developed Prestashop modules and e-commerce solutions
 - Designed and implemented custom software solutions for HR
-- Created a trading journal and an NFT collection with Solidity

 ## 🚀 Projects